 4 principles of low-effort service

-Based on the findings from the survey, the team at CEB, now Gartner, embarked on a multiyear study to discern the sources of customer effort and what service organizations can do to minimize those efforts.
+Based on the findings from the survey, the team at Gartner embarked on a multiyear study to discern the sources of customer effort and what service organizations can do to minimize those efforts.
 The results are four best practices shared by low-effort service organizations.

 - Boost stickiness of self-service channels so customers don’t have to call the company if they want to resolve issues themselves online.